juji-io/datalevin/README.md

 [competitive](https://github.com/juji-io/datalevin/tree/master/search-bench)
 search performance.
-It integrates nicely with other database features, and works in all modes of Datalevin operation: embedded library, client/server, native command line and as a [Babashka](https://github.com/babashka/babashka) Pod.
+It integrates nicely with other database features, and works in all modes of Datalevin operation: embedded library, client/server, native command line, and as a [Babashka](https://github.com/babashka/babashka) Pod.

 Our goal is to simplify data storage and access by supporting diverse use cases and paradigms, because maximal flexibility is the core strength of a Datalog